henrique-coder/turbodl/README.md

 ## 🚀 Overview

-TurboDL is an extremely smart, fast, and efficient download manager designed to optimize your downloading experience with advanced acceleration techniques and intelligent resource management.
+TurboDL is an extremely smart, fast, and efficient download manager designed to optimize your downloading experience.

 ## ✨ Key Features